FusionCache/docs/docs/index.md

 - WebSocket Standard
 - WebSocket Bulk

 The bulk interface can assign a larger buffer per query which is useful when receiving large queries, such as a `STORE` with thousands of objects .
-In most cases, queries are likely much smaller, so the normal interface can be used.
+In most cases, queries are likely much smaller, so the standard interface is used.

 <br/>